England: London (Humanities)

 One course (4 credits) course will be a humanities course taught by the faculty program leader.

 The program also includes group travel to Scotland and points of interest in England.
 Students will live in campus dormitories.

-Requirements Fulfilled: This program fulfills the two-course international studies requirement.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement.

 Credits: Credit earned varies based on courses completed.
 Students may earn up to 19 credits.
 (Overloads are not permitted.)

 Additional courses will be chosen from the Queen Mary course offerings at large.
 (University Prerequisites apply.
 Two of the courses must be in the humanities.)
 Credit per course may vary – the program leader will assist with planning a full schedule.

 Total Fee (includes Tuition & Program Fee): $32,334